 Kuri Studio

-is a creative studio specializing in webtoon production, which is developing a tailor-made service specifically for African animation studios wishing to test their intellectual properties before committing to a full animated production.
+Kuri Studio is a creative studio specializing in webtoon production that offers tailored support and services specifically designed for African animation studios looking to test their intellectual property before committing to a full-scale animated production.

 Kuri